 By using simple strategies to stay organized, you will have all the documents you need at your fingertips.
 Consider getting an expandable file folder to store your documents.
-Label each tab with the type of document, and you will have them accessible when you need them.
+Label each tab with the document type, and you will have them accessible when needed.

 Documents You May Need to Support Your Claim

-Not every case needs every document, and not all documents are listed here.
-This is a general list that may be required if you file a claim or a lawsuit after an accident.
+Not every case needs every document; not all documents are listed here.
+This general list may be required if you file a claim or a lawsuit after an accident.
 For example, after a worker’s compensation accident or slip and fall at a place of business, your attorney may ask for additional documents.

-Your personal injury attorney will find it helpful to have a written paragraph of the basic information about the accident.
+Your personal injury attorney will find it helpful to have a written paragraph about the accident’s basic information.
 This includes the: